Tommel71/web2text/reproducibility_study_addition/ReadMe.md

 # Performance of other networks:

-* When using other frameworks on CleanEval, the .scala-files in the source folder do not need to be changed.
+* When using other frameworks on CleanEval, the function evaluateOtherMethodsCleanEval needs to be added into the main function of `src\main\scala\ch\ethz\dalab\web2text\Main.scala`.
-* When using other frameworks on GT17, the file `CleanEval.scala` in `src\main\scala\ch\ethz\dalab\web2text\cleaneval` needs to be changed according to the comments.
+* When using other frameworks on GT17, the function evaluateOtherMethodsGoogleTrends needs to be added into the main function of `src\main\scala\ch\ethz\dalab\web2text\Main.scala`.
 This results in the algorithms only running on the GT17-indices instead of the CleanEval indices.
-The GT17 files should be loaded into `src\main\resources\cleaneval` instead of the CleanEval files.

 Before trying to run the different .scala files in the `other_frameworks`-directory, the main scala project needs to be published locally.
 This can be done with sbt entering the following lines into a Shell opened in the main folder and confirming with Enter after each line.